Inverse problems for Lorentzian manifolds and non-linear hyperbolic equations: Introduction and main results

 \subsubsection{Outline of the proof of Theorem \ref{main thm3 new}}

 {\revtext

 The proof is given in Sections 2,3, and 4.
 In Sec.\ 2 we give preparatory geometrical results to estimate the locations of cut and conjugate points along geodesics and introduce the concepts of first observation time functions.
 In Sections 3 and 4 we use the non-linearity to reduce the studied inverse problem to an inverse source problem for a linear wave equation.
-In particular, we are interested in constructing ``artificial point sources'' in the spacetime. {\gtext This is done by interacting four distorted plane waves.
-Using the new waves produced by such point sources we can determine the earliest light observation set and use Theorem \ref{main thm paper part 2}.
-For the details, see Sections 3-4.}
+In particular, we are interested in constructing ``artificial point sources'' in the spacetime. {\gtext This is done by {\vtext using the interaction of four distorted} plane waves, {\muutos see Fig.\ 3}.
+Using the waves produced by such point sources we can determine the earliest light observation set and use Theorem \ref{main thm paper part 2}, see Sec.\ 3-4.}